Thursday, 30 August 2012

 On the subject of “history”, I recently heard an ignorant bitch with a bee in her bonnet claiming this word as a shining example of inbuilt linguistic gender bias because it means “his story”.
 This ridiculous non-example surfaces every now and then amongst people who value diatribe and polemic over research and education.

-I interjected that it is remarkable that modern English was spoken by the ancient Greeks, died out, then re-evolved in identical form two and a half thousand years later, which must be the case for Heroditus of Halicarnussus to have written his Histories, if that is indeed the meaning of the word.
+I responded that it is remarkable modern English was spoken by the ancient Greeks, died out, then re-evolved in identical form two and a half thousand years later, which must be the case for Heroditus of Halicarnussus to have written his Histories, if that is indeed the meaning of the word.

 Of course, history does not mean “his story”.
 It cannot, because it came into English from the ancient Greek ιστορειν (historein = to enquire).
 Thus, Heroditus’ Histories were the results of his “enquiries” during his extensive travels.